 Blitzball Strategy and Tips

 This guide assumes that you have read through and understand the basics of the game.
-There is a refresher available within the game though if you would like to start with the basics.
+There is a refresher available within the game though if you need to start with the basics so be sure to check out the in-game guide first.
 Find a Save Sphere and select the “Play Blitzball” option.
 Navigate to the “Tutorial” option and you will find basic explanations of the concepts and mechanics behind Blitzball.

 There are three movement modes available that you can choose from.
-Press the Triangle button at any point during the game to switch between game modes.
+Press the Button at any point during the game to switch between game modes.